h-mori/meta_vrl/meta_vrl_short_map/Readme.md

 The details of the samples are described in https://www.ncbi.nlm.nih.gov/sra/SRR10903401

-The output file of META_VRL_Short_Map is a consensus FASTA file (file name is inputR1filename.qf.fastq.sam.mapped.bam.sort.bam.remdup.bam.0.5.anno.vcf.fasta).
+The output file of META_VRL_Short_Map is a consensus FASTA file (file name is inputR1filename.qf.fastq.sam.mapped.bam.sort.bam.remdup.bam.0.5.anno.vcf.fasta). and ...

-An example of an output file is https://github.com/h-mori/meta_vrl/blob/main/SRR10903401_1.fastq.final.contigs.cleaned.2000.fa
+An example of an output file is ...

 ## Dependencies